jmlsf/test-book-2/README.md

 ## Shadow-cljs

-[Shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html) is a fork of the main cljs-compiler adds some dependency management and other conveniences.
+[Shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html) augments the main cljs-compiler with some dependency management, much improved npm module integration, simpler configuration, better defaults, and other conveniences.
 With it, you can install modules using `npm` or `yarn` and use them as is.
 It is primarily a build tool, so aside from some extensions to the `ns` form, it doesn't impact your code.
 It accepts a strict superset of cljs code.

 Shadow-cljs will replace:

-1. The cljs compiler
+1. The cljs compiler \(although it still uses the cljs-compiler under the hood\)
 2. The dependency management portion of lein/boot
-3. Figwheel
+3. Figwheel \(although you can still use figwheel if you prefer\)

 You can still use lein and boot if your build is more complicated \(like maybe if you have a css preprocessor step\), but for simple projects you don't need them.

+Shadow-cljs makes npm module integration work better by actually examining the source code of the modules and generating externs in addition to turning the cljs extern inference feature on.

 #### Quick taste